digittech98/clawvoice-ai/README.md

 # clawvoice-ai
-An assistant on Binance App
+An AI assistant on Binance App which allows you to:

+- Perform multiple tasks from the Binance app
+- Launch queries
+- Ask the AI ​​for explanations about products or features